Mathematical-optimization/FOAM/README.md

-# DryShampoo
+# FOAM
-This is the source code used for the 'DryShampoo' experiment.
+This is the source code used for the 'FOAM' experiment.

     optimizer = DistributedShampoo(
         params=model.parameters(),